Tony Bennett auctions nude sketch of Lady Gaga

 LOS ANGELES A nude charcoal drawing of Lady Gaga by singer Tony Bennett went up for auction on Ebay this week, with all proceeds going to both singers' charities.

-The drawing is a charcoal sketch on watercolour paper, and features Lady Gaga reclining nude, signed by "Benedetto," the name Bennett signs all his art works with.
+The drawing is a charcoal sketch on watercolor paper, and features Lady Gaga reclining nude, signed by "Benedetto," the name Bennett signs all his art works with.

 The 85-year-old jazz singer, who earlier this year recorded "Lady is a Tramp" in a duet with Lady Gaga for his album "Duets II," posted on Twitter that he was "thrilled" his portrait was up for auction.